Control cost by putting unused environments to sleep

 Waking up an environment

-To wake up an environment, run the following command from the command line:
+To wake up your currently set environment, run the following command from the command line:

 veloctl env wakeup

-This command wakes up the environment and allows you access to the data preserved and to resume from the same point as when it was put to sleep.
+This command wakes up the environment and allows you access to the preserved data, so you can resume development from the same state it was in when it was put to sleep.